-Due to the nature of the litigation with Nestlé and because the lawsuits are still in the pre-trial stage, we cannot estimate the possible damages, if any, and the total expense associated with the lawsuit.
-Although no assurances can be given as to the results of the lawsuits, based on the present status, management does not believe that such results will have a material adverse effect on our financial condition or results of operations.
+Due to the nature and current legal standing of the litigation with Nestlé, we cannot estimate the possible damages, if any, and the total expense associated with the lawsuit.
+Although no assurances can be given as to the result of the lawsuit, based on the present status, management does not believe that such result will have a material adverse effect on our financial condition or results of operations.